01CWA/cwaportfolio/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Emily Cooper.
+  Hi, my name is Carol Addassi.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->
-I'm a driven 20-something American from Chicago who moved to Paris for an unexpected job opportunity.
-I've been tasked with bringing an American point of view to a venerable French marketing firm. :fr:
+Thank you (in advance) for viewing!
+Although it's about asking effective questions to make unbiased data-driven decisions while addressing stakeholders' needs, learning how to use the tools is pretty gratifying.